k0l1ka/Yahoo-problem/README.md

-This is a project in Numerical Optimization course at MIPT.
+This is a project in Numerical Optimization.

 Statistically Preconditioned Accelerated Gradient Method for Distributed Optimization that is